csills1416/Challenge-Week-Two/README.md

-# Challenge-Week-Two
+# Coder Portfolio
-In this repo, I will be making my "Coding Portfolio".
-Inside said portfolio will have my name, an "About Me" section, Projects, and contact information.
+This repo contains a Coding Portfolio for CHristopher "Chris" Sills.
+Inside said portfolio will have the name, an "About Me" section, Projects, and contact information for future employment.
 ## Sources
     These are either codes I have used or lessons I had to look through in order to create this portfolio.
 W3School Animation Code: https://www.w3schools.com/css/tryit.asp?filename=trycss3_animation1